Skip to content

 Quick Start Guide

+You’re about to start your journey on Grifin!
 Here’s a list of some exciting and important things to make sure you’re going into this with confidence and to have a fun, successful experience.

-Refresher on Investing (all experience levels welcome):

-What is it?
+Refresher on Investing (all experience levels welcome): What is it?
 Why does it matter?

 Let’s start with the Stock Market itself.
-It began 300 years ago to help companies raise money to grow and expand their businesses.
+The world's first stock market was born over 300 years ago to help companies raise money to grow and expand their businesses.
 They do this by selling parts of their ownership to people.
 When companies do great, people can sell these parts to others for more money, like in an auction.
 If a company is super popular, its parts are worth a lot.
 If not, they're worth less because fewer people want them.

 Sometimes companies even share a portion of the money they make with their owners.
 This is called dividends.
 Not every company does this because some may believe that it is better to reinvest that money into the business so that it grows.
-So there are two potential ways to grow your wealth when it comes to investments: if the company is doing well AND if it is down to share some of the profits.
+So there are two potential ways to grow your portfolio when it comes to investments: if the company is doing well AND if it is down to share some of the profits.

 That is why we believe this should be a long term thing.
-In our opinion, the actual purpose of investing isn’t to make money quickly, it’s almost impossible for businesses to make any significant progress in a day or a week.
+In our opinion, the actual purpose of investing is NOT to make money quickly, it’s almost impossible for businesses to make any significant progress in a day or a week.
 If that is what you are hoping to do, we might suggest you try something else.
 Best things in life come to those who wait.

-Think about going to the gym.
 How much progress will you make in one day?
 One week?
 But if you do it consistently, day-by-day, little-by-little, it can add up.
 And just like the gym, you don’t want to overtrain or over do it.
 Only do what you can handle.
 Only invest what you can handle.

 And yes it can be risky.
 Companies can go out of business and life can happen that scares people causing them to sell their stocks affecting the market.
 Historically, these affects have often only been short term.
 And a lot of people can do well when the Stock Market goes on sale like that.
 If you have a long term mindset and buy little by little, you would be able to capture when stocks are at a discount.